Feliciety02/Banana-Leaf-Disease-Scanner/datasets/label-review/README.md

 ## Known Findings

-- Sixty-two generic Sigatoka files are exact duplicates of files already retained under `banana_leaf_5class/sigatoka`.
-Keep only one training copy of each image.
+- Sixty-two generic Sigatoka files were exact duplicates of files retained under `banana_leaf_5class/sigatoka`.
+Only one training copy of each was kept.
 - The legacy Yellow-source review sheet records conservative biological grouping and visible Cordana-like overlap.
-- `banana_leaf_5class/panama-disease` contains 42 source-labeled candidates; agricultural-expert review and biological/source grouping are still pending.
+- `banana_leaf_5class/panama-disease` contains 42 source-labeled candidates;
+  agricultural-expert review and biological/source grouping are still pending.
-- The malformed JPEG produced both a truncated-read warning and malformed MPO interpretation in Pillow; keeping it here preserves recoverability without weakening reproducibility.
+- The malformed JPEG produced both a truncated-read warning and malformed MPO interpretation in Pillow; its audit copy is recoverable from git history.

 ## Before Moving an Image